pedrusko/SimplePiniaStoragePlugin/README.md

 # SimplePiniaStoragePlugin
-Simple plugin for Pinia to use LocalStorage or SessionStorage por persistence
+Simple plugin for Pinia to use LocalStorage or SessionStorage por persistence.